HTML: Images, Icons and Favicons

 Images, icons and favicons can be used in HTML to represent different types of information.

-An image can be used to represent a document or web page, while an icon can be used to represent a file or program.
+You can use an image to represent a document or web page, while you can use an icon to represent a file or program.
 Favicons are images that are specially designed for use as bookmarks or desktop shortcuts.

 Using Images, Icons and Favicons in Your Website

 Images are important for a website.
-They can be used to represent the site’s branding, content and even its users.
-Icons and favicons are two other popular types of images that can be used on websites.
+They can use to represent the site’s branding, content and even its users.
+Icons and favicons are two other popular types of images that you can use on websites.

-Icons are small pictures that icons can be used as navigation elements in webpages or applications.
+Icons are small pictures that icons you can use it as navigation elements in webpages or applications.
 Favicons are icons that represent a website or application on a user’s desktop or mobile device.

-Both images and icons can be stored in a central location on your server, which makes them easy to use and manage.
+Both you can store images and icons in a central location on your server.
+This makes them easy to use and manage.
 When you’re creating an image or icon for your website, make sure to follow the same guidelines that apply to all images on your site: make sure it’s high-quality, visible at various sizes, and easy to copy and paste.
 Finally, make sure you include a copyright notice with any images you use on your website.

 Conclusion